gelisam/directed-graph-ui/README.md

 Type a name and press **ENTER** or click in the open space to **add a node**.
 Drag from one node to another to **add an edge**.
+Shift-click in the open space to **find** a node with the given name.
 Shift-drag a node to **move** the graph layout.
 Click a node or an edge to **select** it.